What to Review During Open Enrollment

 HMO vs. PPO

-When choosing a health insurance plan, you typically select between a PPO and an HMO., Key differences between the two include cost, network size, access to specialists and coverage for services outside the network.
+When choosing a health insurance plan, you typically select between a PPO and an HMO.
+Key differences between the two include cost, network size, access to specialists and coverage for services outside the network.

 HMO (Health Maintenance Organization) plans offer care within a specific health system that includes a network of doctors, hospitals and other medical services.
-An HMO plan typically has lower monthly premiums, out-of-pocket costs and a lower deductible if the plan includes one.
+An HMO plan typically has lower monthly premiums, lower out-of-pocket costs and a lower deductible if the plan includes one.
 You are required to select a primary care physician (PCP) to coordinate your care, including referrals to specialists.
 HMO plans won’t cover out-of-network care unless it’s an emergency.

-A PPO (Preferred Provider Organization) is usually more expensive, with higher monthly premiums, out-of-pocket costs and often have a deductible that you must meet before services are covered.
+A PPO (Preferred Provider Organization) is usually more expensive, with higher monthly premiums, higher out-of-pocket costs and often have a deductible that you must meet before services are covered.
 You can get care outside of your network, though you will likely pay more.
 You do not need a referral from your primary care physician to see a specialist.

 What’s covered by health insurance